nkurniansyah/PRSsum_Simple/README.md

     ## 5 rs7537756        1       918870             A            G -2.791236e-04
     ## 6 rs1110052        1       938178             G            T -1.184337e-04

-If you intded to run un-weighted variant weights ( unweighted PRSsum) can be generated using the following command:
+If you intend to construct an un-weighted PRS summation (unweighted PRSsum), it can be generated using the following command:

     source("Code/create_PRSsum.R")
     unweigted_variants_weight<- create_prsum(variant_weights=variants_weight_clean,